ExtraBits42/ExtraBits42/README.md

 </div>

 - 🔭 I'm working on MLsys;
-- 🌱 I'm learning and will continuously study Python, CUDA, LLM and mathematics, etc;
+- 🌱 I'm learning and will continuously study Python, CUDA, LLM and Mathematics, etc;
 - ⚡ Fun fact: Running, Music, Sleep and Delicious food;

 I firmly believe that by maintaining consistent daily efficient work, even the toughest challenges can be incorporated into our routine and cease to be overwhelming.
 I adhere to the principles of gradual accumulation and long-termism.